daviddalton/AdventOfCode_2021/README.md

 `. ./newDay.sh dX`

-- Executed from the root of the project (AdventOfCode_2021)
+- Execute from the root of the project (AdventOfCode_2021)
 - Replace X with day

 ### Next Part